Generic selectors

 They won the League Cup twice in 1963 and then again in 2011 when they beat Arsenal.
 It was bittersweet for the Blues, who were also relegated from the Premier League that season.
 They haven't played in the Premier League since.

-Other clubs in the Championship that are nearby to Birmingham are West Bromwich Albion and Coventry City.
+Other clubs in the Championship that are near Birmingham are West Bromwich Albion and Coventry City.

 West Bromwich Albion football club was founded in 1878.
 With that, they are one of the oldest football clubs in England.
 It also happens that the Hawthorns, which is home to West Brom, is one of the highest altitude football grounds in the UK.

-Coventry City was founded in 1883, few years after West Brom was established.
-The home ground to Coventry City is the Coventry Building Society, a football ground with a capacity of 32,753.
+Coventry City was founded in 1883, a few years after West Brom was established.
+The home ground to Coventry City is the Coventry Building Society Arena, a football ground with a capacity of 32,753.

 League One clubs from Birmingham